 Maybe there hasn’t been time to invest this kind of planning.
 Or maybe the solutions your company has explored prior to now have been prohibitively expensive.
 Then again, perhaps developing a company-wide internal communications strategy simply got sent to the backburner and forgotten.
 Whatever your company’s reasons for ignoring internal communications needs, know that it’s never too late to implement a new strategy.

 With that, the new year is a great time to revisit internal communications!
-You’re likely already setting goals and making plans for 2019.
+You’re likely already setting goals and making plans for 2020.
 Maybe you’re making adjustments to employee benefits or company procedures.
-Implementing or updating an internal comms strategy should be a part of your company’s Q1 goals.
+Implementing or updating an internal comms strategy should definitely be aa part of your company’s Q1 goals and could include finally introducing an internal communications app, undertaking a much-needed audit of your employee journey, or reworking your approach to employee engagement surveys. .

 As overwhelming as it can be to implement an organization-wide communications plan - especially in larger companies with workers out in the field, and those with multiple offices - you’ll ultimately reap some big benefits.